MicrosoftDocs/mesh-docs/mesh/Create/debug-and-optimize-performance/playmode.md

 ![A screenshot of a video game Description automatically generated with medium confidence](../../media/debug-and-optimize/image043.png)

 This is sufficient for previewing static content.
-When developing interactive content Mesh Scripting and/or WebView, keep in mind that the packages for those features each contain their own networking mechanisms which provide a Playmode preview of a synchronized experience with multiple users.
+When developing interactive content, visual scripting, cloud scripting and/or web slate, keep in mind that those features each contain their own networking mechanisms which provide a Play Mode preview of a synchronized experience with multiple users.

 Do one of the following: